ajrcarey/pdfium-render/README.md

 * `bindings`: uses `cbindgen` to generate Rust bindings to the Pdfium functions defined in the `include/*.h` files each time `cargo build` is run.
 If `cbindgen` or any of its dependencies are not available then the build will fail.
 * `static`: enables binding to a statically-linked build of Pdfium.
 See the "Static linking" section above.

 Neither feature is enabled by default.

 ## Development status

-The initial focus of this crate has been on rendering pages in a PDF file; consequently, `FPDF_*` functions related to bitmaps and rendering have been prioritised.
+The initial focus of this crate was been on rendering pages in a PDF file; consequently, `FPDF_*` functions related to page rendering were prioritised.
 By 1.0, the functionality of all `FPDF_*` functions exported by all Pdfium modules will be available, with the exception of certain functions specific to interactive scripting, user interaction, and printing.

 * Releases numbered 0.4.x added support for all page rendering Pdfium functions to `pdfium-render`.
+* Releases numbered 0.5.x-0.6.x added support for most read-only Pdfium functions to `pdfium-render`.
-* Releases numbered 0.5.x-0.6.x aim to progressively add support for all read-only Pdfium functions to `pdfium-render`.
+* Releases numbered 0.7.x aim to progressively add support for all Pdfium page object creation and editing functions to `pdfium-render`.
-* Releases numbered 0.7.x-0.8.x aim to progressively add support for all Pdfium editing functions to `pdfium-render`.
+* Releases numbered 0.8.x aim to progressively add support for all other Pdfium editing functions to `pdfium-render`.
 * Releases numbered 0.9.x aim to fill any remaining gaps in the high-level interface prior to 1.0.0.

+By version 0.8.0, `pdfium-render` should provide useful coverage for all but the most esoteric use cases.

 There are 368 `FPDF_*` functions in the Pdfium API.
-As of version 0.6.0, 187 (51%) have
+As of version 0.7.0, 206 (56%) have
-bindings available in `pdfium-render`, with the functionality of roughly two-thirds of these available via the high-level interface.
+bindings available in `pdfium-render`, with the functionality of roughly three-quarters of these available via the `pdfium-render` high-level interface.

 If you need a binding to a Pdfium function that is not currently available, just raise an issue.

 ## Version history

+* 0.7.0: adds `PdfPermissions` collection, adds document loading and saving support, adds initial creation and editing support for documents, pages, and text objects, and improves WASM document file handling.
 * 0.6.0: fixes some typos in documentation, updates upstream Pdfium WASM package source repository name.
 * 0.5.9: corrects a bug in the statically linked bindings implementation.
 Adjusted tests to cover both dynamic and statically linked bindings implementations.